Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 - I created the layout of the Terms of use screen and made it fully responsive
 - I created the layout of the Privacy policy screen and made it fully responsive

------Main Goal -- Responsive Terms of use and Privacy policy screen design.
+-----Main Goal -- Responsive Terms of use and Privacy policy screen design